-- has a total of tax losses and net capital losses carried forward to the 2007-08 income year greater than \$100.000 - is a life insurance entity and has either complying superannuation class tax losses or a virtual PST net capital loss carried forward to the 2007-08 income year - is a listed widely held trust that is required to satisfy the same business test in Subdivision 269-F in Schedule 2F to the ITAA 1936 as required by section 266-125 in Schedule 2F to be able to claim a deduction for a tax loss in the 2006-07 income year or to apply a tax loss in a later income year - claims a deduction for foreign source losses - has current year foreign source losses - has foreign source losses carried forward to later income years - claims a deduction for prior year controlled foreign company (CFC) losses - has current year CFC losses, or - has CFC losses carried forward to later income years.
+- has a total of tax losses and net capital losses carried forward to the 2008-09 income year greater than \$100,000 - is a life insurance entity and has either complying superannuation class tax losses or a virtual PST net capital loss carried forward to the 2008-09 income year - is a listed widely held trust that is required to satisfy the same business test in Subdivision 269-F of Schedule 2F to the ITAA 1936 - as required by section 266-125 of Schedule 2F - to be able to claim a deduction for a tax loss in the 2008-09 income year or to apply a tax loss in a later income year - claims a deduction for pre-commencement foreign losses - has pre-commencement foreign losses carried forward to later income years - claims a deduction for prior year controlled foreign company (CFC) losses - has current year CFC losses, or - has CFC losses carried forward to later income years.

 If you complete a losses schedule, transfer the totals of the amounts at part A of the losses schedule to the corresponding U and V at item 27 Losses information on the trust tax return.
 However, if you do not need to complete a losses schedule but the trust has tax losses or net capital losses available to be carried forward to later income years, complete the information required at U and V at item 27 of the trust tax return as appropriate.
-For more information, see the Losses schedule instructions 2008 (NAT 4088).
+For more information, see the Losses schedule instructions 2009 (NAT 4088).

 If you need to complete a losses schedule under the above criteria, you may also need to complete a CGT schedule.
-For more information, see the Guide to capital gains tax 2008.
+For more information, see the Guide to capital gains tax 2009.

-The foreign tax credit provisions and the foreign loss guarantining provisions have been amended.
-In particular, foreign tax credits will no longer be segregated into various classes and the restrictions on claiming foreign losses will no longer apply.
-The amendments apply in relation to the years commencing on or after 1 July 2008.
-The amendments do not apply to the 2008 income year.
-When the new provisions do commence to apply, it will be necessary to consider the transitional provisions in order to work out how to treat any existing foreign losses and foreign tax credits.
+The foreign tax credit provisions and the foreign loss quarantining provisions have been repealed with effect for a taxpayer's first income year starting on or after 1 July 2008.
+In particular, foreign tax credits have been replaced with a new income tax offset and the restrictions on claiming foreign losses no longer apply.
+The amendments apply in relation to the income years commencing on or after 1 July 2008.
+It will be necessary to consider the transitional provisions to work out how to treat any existing foreign losses and foreign tax credits.

-For more information refer to the electronic publication Changes to foreign loss quarantining and foreign tax credit calculation rules - Update September 2007 -Fact sheet on our website.
+For more information refer to the electronic publication Changes to foreign loss quarantining and foreign tax credit calculation rules - Update October 2008 - Fact sheet on our website.